biomobst/IAS_hotspot_model/Freshwater model for Bothnian sea/readme.md

 ## Model test and projection

-Modellling was performed using the script masterscript.HAV2022.r with help functions library script SEanalytics.functionsNEW.r
+Modellling was performed using the script masterscript.HAV2022.r with help functions library script SEanalytics.functionsNEW.r.
 The script includes the following steps
 * Filepaths, filenames, an suffixes
 * Read present, absent and pseudoabsence points and extract environmental data
 * Preparing iterations